 - To maintain normal blood levels of triglycerides.

 Reduction of disease risk

-Docosahexanoic acid (DHA), omega-3 fatty acid to long chain, plays an essential role in the Construction of brain membranes and other nervous tissue such as the retina.
+Docosahexaenoic acid (DHA), omega-3 fatty acid to a long chain, plays an essential role in the Construction of brain membranes and other nervous tissue such as the retina.
 Moreover, DHA appears also play an important role in the visual and neurological processes.